Learning objective

 Likely responses are:

-Questions 1 and 2: Most models appear either normal weight or thin (rarely overweight or other than tall and lean for women or tall and muscular for men).
+Questions 1 and 2: Most models appear either average weight or thin (rarely overweight or other than tall and lean for women or tall and muscular for men).

 Question 3: Often the product and the body type of models are in conflict (i.e., slim people are eating unhealthy food)

-Question 4: Advertisers/music video producers want people to think models look good naturally, however, most models rely on heavy makeup and/or computer-enhanced photography to look the way they do.
+Question 4: Advertisers/music video producers want people to think models look good naturally, however, most models rely on makeup, cosmetic enhancements, and/or computer-enhanced photography to look the way they do.

 Question 5: Most often models appear to be having fun while using the product/promoting the song.